camunda/camunda-docs-manual/content/user-guide/process-engine/expression-language.md

 ## External Task Error Handling

-For External Tasks (including tasks handled by [Camunda Platform RPA Bridge]({{< ref "/user-guide/camunda-bpm-rpa-bridge.md" >}})) it is possible to define
-[camunda:errorEventDefinition]({{< ref "/reference/bpmn20/custom-extensions/extension-elements.md#erroreventdefinition" >}})
-elements which can be provided with a JUEL expression.
-The expression is evaluated on `externalTask.complete()` and `externalTask.failed()`.
-If the expression evaluates to true a BPMN error is thrown which can be caught by an [Error Boundary Event]({{< ref "/reference/bpmn20/events/error-events.md#error-boundary-event" >}}).
+For External Tasks it is possible to define [camunda:errorEventDefinition]({{< ref "/reference/bpmn20/custom-extensions/extension-elements.md#erroreventdefinition" >}}) elements which can be provided with a JUEL expression.
+The expression is evaluated on `ExternalTaskService#complete` and `ExternalTaskService#handleFailure`.
+If the expression evaluates to `true`, a BPMN error is thrown which can be caught by an [Error Boundary Event]({{< ref "/reference/bpmn20/events/error-events.md#error-boundary-event" >}}).

 In the scope of an External Task, expressions have access to the {{< javadocref page="?org/camunda/bpm/engine/externaltask/ExternalTask.html" text="ExternalTaskEntity" >}} object via the key `externalTask` which provides getter methods for `errorMessage`, `errorDetails`, `workerId`, `retries` and more.

 **Examples:**